dashingsoft/pyarmor/src/usage.md

 ## Bind encrypted script to fix machine or expired it

 Maybe you want to import encrypted scripts only in some special machine, or expired it at some point.
-Pyarmor command "license" is just for this case.
+PyArmor command "license" is just for this case.

 Command "encrypt" generates some extra files include "license.lic".
 In